 P. O. Box 49, H-1525 Budapest Hungary

 Due to historical reasons, the public approval of the fission-based nuclear power is rather low in many countries.
 On the other hand, we still have to wait for the appearance of significant fusion power at least several decades; and closing this gap the construction of a new generation of NPPs (nuclear power plants) seems to be unavoidable.
-Construction on the large scale of carbon dioxide emitting conventional power plants operating on fossil fuel seems to be the worst solution, anyway.
+Construction on the large scale of carbon dioxide emitting conventional power plants operating on fossil fuel - especially on coal -seems to be the worst solution, anyway.

-In the paper first I would like to give a survey on the present state of energy production and consumption in the world and after that I would like to summarize the results and practice we used at Paks NPP in Hungary: first in the evaluation of safety studies, then the working-out of new state-of-art operational procedures, later the reconstruction of the Reactor Safety System and other I&C Systems, the replacement of which - thanks to the extensive testing and tuning performed using the full-scope replica simulator - was completed during the regular re-fuelling outage of the NPP units.
-Finally, we had to introduce full 3D simulation of the coupled models of core thermo-hydraulics and neutron-kinetics in order to be able to simulate new reactor cores with mixed types of fuel elements.
-We had to do everything listed above in real-time - that was a really demanding task.
+In the presentation first I would like to give a survey on the present state of energy production and consumption in the world and after that I would like to summarize the results and practice we used at Paks NPP in Hungary: first in the evaluation of safety studies, then in the working-out of new state-of-art operational procedures, during reconstruction of the Reactor Safety System and other I&C Systems, the replacement of which - thanks to the extensive testing and tuning performed using the full-scope replica simulator - was completed during the regular re-fuelling outage of the NPP units.
+Finally, some details of the coupled 3D neutron kinetics and thermo-hydraulics simulation of the reactor of our nuclear power plant - running in real time - will be shown, and the methodological problems of this kind of modelling and simulation will be discussed.

 Dr Janos Sebestyen JANOSY has been head of the Simulator Development Department in the Atomic Energy Research Institute of the Central Research Institute for Physics at the Hungarian Academy of Sciences (MTA KFKI AEKI) since 1994.
+He was born in March, 1949 in Budapest, Hungary.
 He obtained his MSME in Nuclear Engineering from the Moscow Engineering Power Institute, USSR, in 1973 and his MSEE in Process Control Computers from Budapest Technical University, Hungary in 1976.
 He was employed by Secretariat of the Ministry of Heavy Industry on Nuclear Power Plant Construction from 1973 to 1975.
 He has been Senior Researcher since 1977 and Senior Adviser since 2004.